INSTALLATION GUIDE AND REQUIRED TOOLS

 2. Always carry Prima Stone vertical at a slight angle with stone side up.
 Wear gloves or use clamps.
 As the stone face of Prima Stone is heavier than the backing, Prima Stone must never be placed with the stone face down.

 3. Stone should only be transported using an A-frame, enclosed flat pack crate or by our recommended third party delivery service.
 Please contact us to coordinate crating or delivery.
 When transporting panels in below zero temperatures, Prima Stone must be flat packed or moved on an A-Frame inside an enclosed trailer.

 4. Greater care and attention should be taken when moving or transporting white marble and nero marquina.
 White marbles are the softest and sometimes natural weak points cause additional fissures in the stone.
 This is due to the geological composition of stone.
 It is suggested that installers make allowances in their installation price should extra polishing be required and always support centre of the panel when laying flat.

 5. Prima Stone panels may bow slightly during transport.
 This is normal and panels will flatten out when pressure is applied using extension polls during installation.
+You can also lay panels flat on a heated floor to reduce memory in aluminum.
 If there is any extreme bowing in translucent panels as a result of exposure to cold weather, please contact us prior to install.

 Marble is soft material and can scratch or chip on corners or scuff during transportation or installation.
 You may be required to complete additional polishing, etc. after installation (especially at seems) and should ensure your client is aware that this may be a requirement if this is not included in your installation quote.
 Please note that white stones can be soft and fissure easily.
 Even if fissures do occur due to imperfections in the stone, the stone is covered under warranty for delamination.